razamehar/Weather-Time-Series-Analysis-using-Statistical-Methods-and-Deep-Learning-Models/README.md

 </table>

 ## Deep Learning Models
-Various deep learning models, including Basic Neural Network, Deep Neural Network, LSTM, Regularized LSTM, Bi-Directional LSTM, and Stacked GRUs, are explored for temperature forecasting, each tailored to leverage sequential data characteristics for enhanced prediction accuracy.
+Various deep learning models, including Basic Neural Network, Deep Neural Network, LSTM, Regularized LSTM, Bi-Directional LSTM, Stacked GRUs, and Convolutional layer with stacked GRUs and Fully Connected Layers are explored for temperature forecasting, each tailored to leverage sequential data characteristics for enhanced prediction accuracy.

 ### Fixed Partitioning for Neural Network based Forecasting
 Temperature data are split into training, validation, and testing sets ensuring chronological order and accounting for seasonality, essential for effective model training and evaluation.